NahalG/Telling-Stories-with-Data/Finalprojectpart3.md

 My final project can be found here.

 ## The audience

-> Talk about who you identified as the audience for your final data story.
-Include any other information you've used that helped you narrow the focus (e.g. insights from your interviews, personas, etc.).
-Note any specific adjustments you made to your final project to make it work for your audience.
+When I started working on this project, I thought my direct target audience will be my peers who I will be presenting to.
+Therefore, I sketched out the narrative according to that.
+When I developed the wireframe and conducted user research, the respondent said that the target audience could be general public.
+It was then I reexamined who my target audience could be and how the narrative or call to action would vary accordingly.
+The target audience for my final story were students, academia, policymakers and the general public.

+# Final thoughts
+> You can summarize any final thoughts / reflections that don't fit well in the previous sections here.
+How did it go?
+What did you run out of time for, or wish you had a chance to revisit?
+What were you most excited about?
+Include any final reflections as you think they might help us understand your process.
+If you already included such reflections elsewhere, you can delete this section.

 Text here!

-## Final design decisions
-> You can specifically break out your design decisions here, or include it under *Changes made since Part II* and delete this section.
-Talk about the design decisions you had to make along the way, and reflect on anything in particular that stands out to you that you learned working through the process.
-Include any other information that helps round out your data story.

-Text here!

 ## References
 > You should have already included detailed references on your Shorthand story - if so, you can probably skip this section.
 Use this section to capture any additional special notes or information necessary.
 If you do this, you probably want to include a link from Shorthand to this page.
 Make sure to double-check that you aren't using copyright material and that you have added / updated any citations or other content that you used to create your data story.
 Make sure you have cited external sources correctly.

-Text here!

-# Final thoughts
-> You can summarize any final thoughts / reflections that don't fit well in the previous sections here.
-How did it go?
-What did you run out of time for, or wish you had a chance to revisit?
-What were you most excited about?
-Include any final reflections as you think they might help us understand your process.
-If you already included such reflections elsewhere, you can delete this section.

 Text here!